 Best used cars to buy in 2020

 What makes a good choice when it comes to a pre-owned car?
-It's not the price or the number of features.
+It's not the price or number of features.
 A good used car should be practical, reliable and not very expensive to maintain.
-We all know that the engine and transmission repairs tend to be expensive, which means that a good used car should also have a solid powertrain.
-Taking into account what is going on with the world economy, we picked these best used cars to buy in 2020:
+We all know that the engine and transmission repairs tend to be expensive, which means that a good used car should have a solid powertrain.
+Taking into account the state of the world economy, the key is to get the most car for the least amount of money.
+We picked these best used cars to buy in 2020:

 Mazda 3 (2010 and newer)